kk12837/VueJsCordova_Base/README.md

 # VueJsCordova_Base
-A empty VueJs and Cordova project - with some basic cordova plugins
+An empty VueJs and Cordova project - with some basic cordova plugins

 # Step to run this project